ian-vu/volleyball-fixture-notifier/README.md

 ## Testing

 There are numerous tests written for this project.
-Unit and Integration tests are writting using `pytest`.
+Unit and Integration tests are writing using `pytest`.

 An end to end (e2e) test is written as a bash script that will use the `serverless` cli to invoke a lambda function expecting to see